srikanth65/PersonalProjects/Network Troubleshooting.md

 TXT	- Descriptive Text -	Holds general information about a domain name such as who is hosting it, contact person, phone numbers, etc. Widely used for domain ownership verification.

+**seven OSI layers are**:

+Physical Layer: The physical cable or wireless connection itself.
+It converts raw data into electrical, radio, or optical signals between the connected devices.

+Data Link Layer: Transfers data from one host to another on the same network.

+Network Layer: Transfers data from one host to another across different networks.

+Transport Layer: Acknowledges successful data transmission and retransmits data if the transmission failed.

+Session Layer: Builds, manages, and terminates connections between hosts.

+Presentation Layer: Manages processes, such as data encoding, encryption, and compression.

+Application Layer: The final, uppermost layer with direct human-computer interaction.
+You interact with this everyday.
+For example, http, email, and DNS are all application-layer protocols.

+**Key concepts in the TCP/IP model**

+The TCP/IP model is a reliable set of connection-based end-to-end Internet Protocols (IP) that connects applications in a network and facilitates data exchange between them.
+A protocol defines how data is passed between computers.

+The TCP/IP model simply combines OSI layers 5, 6, and 7 into one Application Layer and OSI layers 1 and 2 into a single Network Access Layer

+There are **two types of routing in the TCP/IP model**: static and dynamic.
+In Static routing, you manually maintain the routing table.
+This is good when you only need to communicate between a few networks.
+The more networks you add, though, the more challenging it is to manually keep track of everything.
+In this case, you’d use dynamic routing, where the routing table gets automatically updated.